 This is an exciting time for you, but it can also be a frightening time of adjustment for your new

 puppy.
-Some things to remember the puppy feels lost and alone as it is leaving the security
+Some things to remember the puppy feels lost and alone as it is leaving the security from

-get me” He’s waiting for one of the pack to answer.
+waiting for one of the pack to answer.
 When they don’t he tries again.
 You’ll notice that the first

 night is the worst.
 During the day your puppy may either be a little nervous of you, or it may follow

 you right away.
 New puppies should not be taken out with you and shown off to all your friends for

 the first week.
 He/she needs to get to know and trust their new mom or dad and not be upset by

 strangers wanting to hold or play with them.

 After the puppy has become adjusted to your home and after he has his rabies vaccination I

 recommend that you introducing the puppy to parks, lakes, pet stores, etc. The more people and

 places your puppy experiences, the more well adjusted he will be as an adult.

-The temporary teeth fall out easily and are often not found (the pup sometimes swallows
+The temporary teeth fall out easily and are often not found (the pup sometimes swallows them).

-extracted in order to prevent misplacement and decay of the adult teeth.
+to prevent misplacement and decay of the adult teeth.
 If your pet will be spayed or neutered this

 would be a great time to take out any remaining puppy teeth.
 As pup matures to adult your

 veterinarian will let you know when it is a good time to schedule a tarter cleaning appointment.

 Teething Phases: Temporary teeth eruption 1 month, Permanent teeth eruption 4 months, Permanent

 Canine teeth 5-6 months.

 ~ Health Care ~